 c) the error between the tracked position and the true value is not greater than 3cm/m, or not greater than 3% the maximum moving distance of object (whichever is greater);

-d) the recognition accuracy is not less than 90%, that is, the average deviation between the projection contour of 3 dimensional marker under the estimated pose in the test dataset and the true value is not greater than 5 pixels or 1% the larger value of the width and height of the true value contour (whichever is greater), and the number of frames for 3 dimensional marker is not less than 90% the total number of frames.
+d) the recognition accuracy is not less than 90%, that is, the average deviation between the projection contour of target object under the estimated pose in the test dataset and the true value is not greater than 5 pixels or 1% the larger value of the width and height of the true value contour (whichever is greater), and the number of frames for target object is not less than 90% the total number of frames.

-Cloud marker recognition
+Cloud target recognition

-In case of successful recognition, the cloud marker recognition time (excluding network transmission delay) of augmented reality system on mobile device shall not exceed 0.2s.
+In case of successful recognition, the cloud target recognition time (excluding network transmission delay) of augmented reality system on mobile device shall not exceed 0.2s.

 3D reconstruction